brendandebeasi/imdb-scraper/README.md

 # Mfonte IMDb Scraper

-A **PHP library** for scraping movie and TV show data from IMDb with ease.
-This package provides methods to retrieve detailed information about movies and TV shows using best matches or strict year-based queries, **with support for localized searches**.
+A **PHP library** for scraping movie, TV show, and person profile data from IMDb with ease.
+This package provides methods to retrieve detailed information about movies, TV shows, and people using best matches or strict year-based queries, **with support for localized searches, awards extraction, and comprehensive person profiles**.

 > [!CAUTION]
 > This package is intended for educational and personal use only.
 Users are responsible for ensuring their use complies with IMDb's Terms of Service and applicable laws.
 The author does not condone or encourage unauthorized scraping or other activities that violate legal agreements.